 The overlooked quality metric: bottle uniformity

-Passing finished product testing at packaging is important-but it isn’t the full story.
+Passing finished product testing at packaging is important—but it isn’t the full story.
 Gummies live in bottles, and bottles behave like their own environment.
-Over time, gummies can stick, clump, tear, or settle in ways that change how consumers actually dose the product.
+Over time, gummies stick, clump, tear, or settle in ways that change how consumers actually dose the product.

-• Clumping and tearing that makes pieces inconsistent
+- Clumping and tearing that makes pieces inconsistent

-• Surface changes after repeated opening/closing in humid environments
+- Surface changes after repeated opening/closing in humid environments

-• Migration or settling in higher-count bottles during shipping
+- Migration or settling in higher-count bottles during shipping

 cGMP reality: gummies demand serious sanitation discipline

-Strong programs typically include:
+Strong programs include:

-• Validated cleaning procedures designed specifically for gummy residues
+- Validated cleaning procedures designed specifically for gummy residues

-• Line clearance and changeover controls to prevent cross-contact
+- Line clearance and changeover controls to prevent cross-contact

-• Environmental monitoring appropriate for a moisture-influenced process
+- Environmental monitoring appropriate for a moisture-influenced process

-• Finished product specifications that go beyond potency to include microbiology, water activity, and texture
+- Finished product specifications that go beyond potency to include microbiology, water activity, and texture

 For children’s products, that discipline matters even more.
 Parents don’t just buy a format—they buy confidence that the product is made carefully and consistently.